BenjaminTrapani/FractalTerrainRendering/README.md

-# Assignment1 - Render a model
+# Final Project - Fractal Terrain Rendering

 *TODO*: Please edit the following information in your assignment